EXCLUSIVE-Belarusian skiers blame politics after being barred from competition | Sports-Games

 EXCLUSIVE-Belarusian skiers blame politics after being barred from competition

-Two Belarusian cross-country skiers, including one who hoped to compete at next month's Beijing Winter Olympics, say authorities have barred them from competition after sports officials accused them of supporting the country's political opposition.
+Two Belarusian cross-country skiers, including one who hoped to compete at next month's Beijing Winter Olympics https://www.reuters.com/lifestyle/sports/beijing-games-organisers-back-covid-19-controls-despite-omicron-concerns-2022-01-11, say authorities have barred them from competition after sports officials accused them of supporting the country's political opposition.

 The skiers said the Belarus Ski Union last month deactivated their FIS code, an individual identifying number required for athletes to take part in competitions overseen by the International Ski Federation (FIS).
 They are sidelined from official competitions, including qualifications for major international events.
 The skiers say the head of the Belarus Cross-Country Skiing Federation, Aliaksandr Darakhovich, ordered officials in November to prohibit them from competing internationally and taking part in national training camps.